Skip to content

 Who are the candidates?

-Information regarding PCC candidates in each policing area will be published by the Cabinet Office on the “Choose my PCC” website.
+Information regarding PCC candidates in all policing areas will be published on the “Choose my PCC” website.
 This acts as a single, central site for information relating to candidates in each individual policing area.
 The site will be updated with the 2024 election candidates in April 2024 after the nomination period has closed.

 The PCC’s role